sailpoint-oss/golang-sdk/api_v3/docs/SegmentsAPI.md

 [[Back to README]](../README.md)

-## DeleteSegment
+## Delete Segment by ID

 > DeleteSegment(ctx, id).Execute()

-Delete Segment by ID
+This API deletes the segment specified by the given ID.
+>**Note:** that segment deletion may take some time to become effective.
+A token with ORG_ADMIN or API authority is required to call this API.

 ### Example